Agile Scrum Artifacts

 Scrum Artifacts

-Product backlog needs to be edited and updated according to the items altering.
-So, the backlog would be frequently reviewed, and things would be identified to know whether -
+The product backlog needs to be edited and updated according to the items altered.
+Therefore, it should be frequently reviewed to identify necessary actions -

 1. Some backlog items are no longer necessary.